 New York's proximity to rivers and the Atlantic Ocean have always made the five boroughs a hotspot for fresh seafood eateries.

-Whether you're looking for sea urchin or spice-rubbed tuna steak, a fabulous smoked fish plate, or beer steamed mussels; these are the best seafood restaurants NYC offers.
+Whether you're looking for sea urchin or spice-rubbed tuna steak, a fabulous smoked fish plate, or beer steamed mussels; these are the best Seafood Restaurants in NYC offers.

 Leland Eating and Drinking House, while not exclusively a seafood restaurant, does offer some of the most delicate fresh-caught fish in the city and is an excellent venue for indoor and outdoor dining.